 The Grand Palais des Champs-Élysées is a historic site that is an exhibition space and museum.
 The Grand Palais is in a prime position in central Paris – across the Pont Alexandre III from the Eiffel Tower, and located on the Champs-Élysées.

 It occupies this position because it was built for the World Fair in 1900 in a Beaux-Art style made from wrought iron.

-Mosaic floor tiles are definately worth seeing but you eye is automatically drawn to the magnificent glass, steel and iron dome above.
+Mosaic floor tiles are definitely worth seeing but your eye is automatically drawn to the magnificent glass, steel, and iron dome above.
 The dome and the floor below is the Nave and is one of the most elegant structures in Paris.

-Whislt it has had its share of controversy in the exhibitions that it has held over the years, it is also loved for being the center of French Resistance in Wold War II.
+Whilst it has had its share of controversy in the exhibitions that it has held over the years, it is also loved for being the center of French Resistance in World War II.

 26. Saint-Jacques Tower

 At the junction of Rue Nicolas Flamel and Rue de Rivoli is the Tour Saint-Jacques with a fascinating array of historic figures, evangelists, and gargoyles.